menchelab/CartoGRAPHs/README.md

 The structue of the project Github repo is as described below:
 ```
 menchelab/cartoGRAPHs
+  - NOTEBOOKS TO USE THE FRAMEWORK
-- cartoGRAPHs_main.ipynb ---> jupyter notebook to visualize networks
+    - cartoGRAPHs_main.ipynb ---> jupyter notebook to visualize networks, with one exemplary toy graph included
+    - cartoGRAPHs_LayoutOverview.ipynb ---> jupyter notebook to run with exemplary networks, as an overview of layouts
-- cartoGRAPHs_organism.ipynb ---> network visualization examples with the human interactome and the yeast interactome
+    - cartoGRAPHs_organism.ipynb ---> network visualization examples with the human interactome
+  - NOTEBOOKS TO REPRODUCE FIGURES SHOWN IN THE MANUSCRIPT "CartoGRAPHs: A Framework for Interpretable Network Visualizations".
+    - cartoGRAPHs_organisms_ManuscriptFigure*.ipynb

+  - NOTEBOOKS TO REPRODUCE THE CALCULATIONS DONE IN THE BENCHMARKING PROCESSES
+    are to be found in the /benchmark-folder

 Python files including functions to execute the notebooks and produce Network Layouts and Visualizations
 - cartoGRAPHs.py ---> contains the actual layout functions
 - func_load_data.py ---> loading precalculated data, to be found in /input/